 Please do circulate this invitation to anyone else who might be interested.

 The Auricle Sonic Arts Gallery, Christchurch, New Zealand

 June 1-24, 2017

-Jo Burzynska’s Amazuppai work for sound and wine is currently part of An Audacious Decade exhibition at The Auricle Sonic Arts Gallery in Christchurch, NZ.
+Jo Burzynska’s Amazuppai work for sound and wine was part of An Audacious Decade exhibition at The Auricle Sonic Arts Gallery in Christchurch, NZ.
 Amazuppai uses the interactions between sound and wine to explore the physical sensations, conceptual contrasts and subconscious synergies of ‘sweet and sour’.
-The knife-edge balance between these two contrary but often complimentary tastes and their semantic associations is explored in Amazuppai (the Japanese for sweet-sour, comparable to the idea of bittersweet).
+The knife-edge balance between these two contrary but often complementary tastes and their semantic associations is explored in Amazuppai (the Japanese for sweet-sour, comparable to the idea of bittersweet).
 This is reinforced and destabilised through the interplay of a crisp off-dry Riesling with a modulating soundscape.

 This work was created as part of Jo’s current doctoral research at the University of New South Wales, Sydney.
 In this, she is investigating the interactions between sound and taste and applying this in the creation of installations that work at the intersections of the senses.

 Wines for the research for this piece generously supplied by the Sydney International Wine Competition and the 2015 Waipara Riesling for the installation by Pegasus Bay.